LeoLinRui/SSTP/JOURNAL.md

   -   Programmer milestone: Used Regex! (to detect links)
   -   This took too long; React really doesn't like passing HTML through a variable in JSX
   -   ![danger](https://user-images.githubusercontent.com/64875104/115997062-83cf2400-a596-11eb-84ac-4578e572beb3.png)
+Data stuff:
+- Finally learned to make proper HTTP requests from Python.
+- Made script to download and stream The Internet Archive's Twitter corpus to Google Drive for processing (and hopefully generation).

+made a nice espresso. not related. just wanted to share :)

 #### Leo